 Windows PC disconnected from Network, displaying an error message Windows has detected an IP address conflict.
 Another computer on this network has the same IP address as this computer.
 Contact your network administrator for help resolving this issue.
 This error indicates that there is another host on your LAN with the same IP address.
-Let’s understand the issue, and how to fix Windows IP address conflict on windows 10, 8.1 and 7.
+Let’s understand the issue, and how to fix Windows IP address conflict on windows 10, 8.1, and 7.

 Windows IP address conflict

-There are two types of IP address, it can be either static or dynamic.
+There are two types of IP addresses, it can be either static or dynamic.
 A static IP address is manually assigned and it never changes.
 On the other hand, the dynamic IP address is automatically assigned every time your computer connects to the Internet or router and is only temporary.

-Now let’s talk about IP address conflict, When two computers on the same network end up with the same IP address, this will result IP conflict.
+Now let’s talk about IP address conflict, When two computers on the same network end up with the same IP address, this will result in IP conflict.
 It can then lead to both computers being unable to connect to the internet.
 And Results “There is an IP address conflict with another system on the network”

 Fix IP address conflict Windows 10